-(a) Project shall generate and deliver energy services (e.g. mechanical work/electricity/heat) from non-fossil and non-depletable energy sources

-(b) Project shall comprise of renewable energy generation units, such as photovoltaic, tidal/wave, wind, hydro, geothermal, waste to energy and renewable biomass:

-- Supplying energy to a national or a regional grid; or - Supplying energy to an identified consumer facility via national/regional grid through a contractual agreement such as wheeling.

-(c) Project supplying electricity to a mini-grid[1] shall refer to [Gold Standard Community Services Activity Requirements](#).

-(d) Projects generating energy on-site for captive consumption at an industrial facility shall refer the requirements in this document.
+- (a) Project shall generate and deliver energy services (e.g. mechanical work/electricity/heat) from non-fossil and renewable energy sources - (b) Project shall comprise of renewable energy generation units, such as photovoltaic, tidal/wave, wind, hydro, geothermal, waste to energy and renewable biomass: - Supplying energy to a national or a regional grid; or - Supplying energy to an identified consumer facility via national/regional grid through a contractual agreement such as wheeling. - (c) Project supplying electricity to a mini-grid[1] shall refer to Gold Standard [Community Services Activity Requirements](#). - (d) Projects generating on-site energy for captive consumption at an industrial facility shall refer the requirements in this document.